Pendennis Club: New clubhouse

 The Pendennis Club constructed its current clubhouse, about a block east from the location of the original, in 1927–1928.
 This notable Georgian Revival building with nearly 80,000 square feet under roof was designed by the Louisville firm of Nevin, Wischmeyer & Morgan.
 Architect Frederic L. Morgan contributed all the designs for the exterior and interior additions and renovations.
 Local contractor Wortham Construction oversaw construction.

 Mr. Nevin commented at the time that the new $1 million structure was designed to be "one of the finest club buildings in the country," and he emphasized to a newspaper reporter "that the very best material and equipment will go into the structure."
 The building remains one of the finest clubhouses in the United States and not only includes a large variety of Georgian architectural details but also includes two rooms with the famed French woodblock printed wallpaper by Zuber & Cie.
 It opened to the members on December 11, 1928.

-An interesting photograph of the club's magnificent walnut-paneled library was featured in the March 27, 1948, edition of New Yorker Magazine showing the room with its commodious library tables, its generously proportioned red leather chairs and sofas, and shelves of classic books rising up to the plaster-work ceiling: the room looks very much the same today and has changed little in the more than seven decades since this publication.
+A photograph of the club's walnut-paneled library was featured in the March 27, 1948, edition of New Yorker Magazine showing the room with its spacious library tables, red leather chairs, sofas, and shelves of books rising up to the plaster-work ceiling: the room looks very much the same today and has changed little in the more than seven decades since this publication.

 The facade of the clubhouse was placed on the National Register of Historic Places in 2003.
 Today, the club's walnut-paneled billiard room with teak wood floor is one of the few surviving grand billiard rooms in the United States still in use for its original purpose.
 The racquet sport of Squash was first introduced in Louisville at the Pendennis Club in 1930, when the first of two handball courts was converted to Squash.

 It is about 100x160 ft in plan, not including its porte-cochere.